The 6 Bardos

 These teachings originating from Garab Dorje, the first human Dzogchen master, belong to the inner section of tantric teachings.
 The teachings of the “Great Perfection” contain instructions on the ground, path, and fruition and introduce us to methods which enable us to archive liberation within a single lifetime.

 With the forthcoming visit of Chökyi Nyima Rinpoche, we will have the rare opportunity to experience all three options simultaneously.
 Rinpoche's insight into the nature of things enables him to impart the Buddhist teachings completely, authentically and free from dogma.
 Rinpoche’s meditative stability helps us stabilize our own meditation and his realization of buddha-nature allows us to perceive our own precious buddha-nature.
 The opportunity to receive this profound teaching from Chokyi Nyima Rinpoche is also a precious opportunity to connect with a preeminent Buddhist master that should not be missed.

 "It's about an open heart and a clear mind.
 An open heart is full of compassion for all beings, mahakaruna in Sanskrit.
 A clear mind understands the emptiness of all phenomena, shunyata in Sanskrit.
 Developing that unconditional compassion and wisdom is the goal of our practice."

 Chökyi Nyima Rinpoche

-Donation Guidelines: To cover Gomdes fixed expenses for this event, we request the following donations;
+Donation Guidelines: To cover Gomdes fixed expenses for this event, we request a donation of each participant.

-Full Seminar: Donation of 610 Euros.
+For the Full Seminar: We suggest a donation of 610 Euros.
 This includes overnight accommodation on site, all meals, and the seminar program itself.

 Daily Attendance: 100 Euros per day